MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 ## How do I contact Support if I don't find an answer in this FAQ?

-If you're not able to use [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)], or if you have an issue that isn't answered in this FAQ or in the documentation, please contact Customer Support by using the following steps:
+If you're not able to use Microsoft Dynamics 365 Guides, or if you have an issue that isn't answered in this FAQ or in the documentation, please contact Customer Support by using the following steps:

 1. Go to [https://dynamics.microsoft.com/support/](https://dynamics.microsoft.com/support/).